Alerts

 FOR THE TIDAL POTOMAC AND MD PORTION OF THE CHESAPEAKE BAY.

 Tidal Potomac River and Maryland portion of Chesapeake Bay.
 Forecasts of wave heights do not include effects of wind direction relative to tidal currents.
 Expect higher waves when winds are blowing against the tidal flow.
 Waves flat where waters are iced over.
-A stronger cold front will cross the region this morning into this afternoon.
-Arctic high pressure will build across the Midwest, Great Lakes and Northeast this weekend as low pressure develops and lifts up from the south.
-Small Craft Advisories will likely be needed through the weekend.
-Gale conditions are possible across portions of the waters Monday into Monday night.
+A coastal storm will develop through tonight, then move up and off the coast Sunday.
+Gale conditions are expected tonight through Sunday evening, with some storm-force gusts not out of the question toward the middle Chesapeake Bay.
+Small Craft Advisories will then likely continue into Monday as low pressure moves away.
+High pressure will build across the area Monday into Tuesday, then a clipper-type low will likely pass south of the area Wednesday.